jeremie-H/node-ethereum/README.md

-# node-ethereum
+# node-init
-init ethereum node
+initialize a node